10 Things You Never Knew About Horse Jockeys

 Size helps but, because the weights are not so extreme compared to the Flat, National Hunt jockeys could end up having longer careers – providing they stay injury free.

-5. Jockeys Get Less Than 10 Percent Of Winnings From A Race
+5. Jockeys Keep Less Than 10 Percent Of Winnings From A Race

-After risking life and limb partnering their mounts in a race, horse jockeys are not exactly well compensated for doing the steering.
+After risking life and limb partnering their mounts in a race, horse jockeys aren’t exactly well compensated for doing the steering.

 In jumps races, which after all are riskier than running on the Flat, the rider receives between 8-9 percent of the prize money.